Fdhvdu/ThreadPool/performance comparison/progschj/README.md

 About given a number of jobs, progschj's threadpool is slower than Fdhvdu's CThreadPool<br><br>
 Normally, we only need 1 threadpool, so

-	use CThreadpool_Ret if the times of waiting specific job to complete is higher than 15 (not included) use CThreadpool if the times of waiting specific job to complete is higher than 49 (not included) use CThreadpool if the number of jobs is higher than 192 (not included)
+	use CThreadpool_Ret if the times of waiting specific job to complete is bigger than 15 use CThreadpool if the times of waiting specific job to complete is bigger than 49 use CThreadpool if the number of jobs is bigger than 192